nougaro/nougaro.github.io/docs/1.2/stdlib/02builtin-functions.md

 and `stalin`.

 * `timsort` is Python’s default algorithm
+* [`bogo`sort](https://en.wikipedia.org/Bogosort) randomly shuffles the list
+  until it is sorted.
+May take an infinite amount of time!
 * `miracle`sort literally waits for a miracle.
 It checks if the list is sorted, and if it is not, it checks again.
 If a cosmic ray (or [another miracle](../../miraclesort.webm)) flips the right bits in your RAM